fchensan/application-study-tool/pages/components/prometheus/prometheus.md

 # Prometheus Integration in Application Study Tool

-The **Application Study Tool (AST)** leverages **Prometheus**, a powerful time series database, to collect and visualize metric data from F5 BigIP devices through an OpenTelemetry collector.
+The **Application Study Tool (AST)** leverages **Prometheus**, a powerful time series database, to collect and visualize metric data from F5 BIG-IP devices through an OpenTelemetry collector.

 ## Configuration